 As the urgency of climate change intensifies and more of us are looking at different ways we can help the environment, air travel is just one of a number of areas that are under focus.
 The advent of the no-fly movement, popularized by teenage activist Greta Thunberg, has also put air travel under the spotlight.
 Although the International Air Transport Association (IATA) claims that planes are the source of only 2 percent of human-made carbon dioxide emissions, others claim the figure is much higher.

 Most airlines have been fairly responsive, introducing carbon offset schemes, while others have pledged to go plastic-free.
-The International Air Transport Association (IATA), which represents airlines, said the CO2 emission of a standard flight was half the amount it was in 1990, thanks to fuel-efficient planes.
+IATA, which represents airlines, said the CO2 emission of a standard flight was half the amount it was in 1990, thanks to fuel-efficient planes.
 While some have touted sustainable fuel as the answer, it may be too expensive to make it a feasible solution, although the IATA expects 2 percent of airline fuel to come from sustainable sources by 2025.
 Of course, this is overshadowed by the fact the IATA expects the airline industry to grow by 4 to 5 percent by the same year, dwarfing any green gains.

 Alternative Airlines, an airline booking company, says the most eco-friendly airlines are the ones upgrading to a more environmentally friendly fleet; using more eco-friendly materials onboard (for example, using carbon fiber seats, reducing plastic and in-flight magazines), and serving vegan and vegetarian meals.
 Some of the carriers Alternative Airlines praises include Virgin Air, Qantas and KLM.
 One major difference between the airlines is fuel efficiency: the International Council on Clean Transportation found a 51 percent difference between the most fuel-efficient trans-Atlantic airline (Norwegian Air) and the least efficient (British Airways).

-Many airlines offer passengers the chance of purchasing ‘carbon offsets’, which allows you to reduce the impact of your pollution by paying someone else not to.
+Many airlines offer passengers the chance of purchasing ‘carbon offsets’, which allows them to reduce the impact of their pollution by paying someone else not to.
 Doing so sends a clear message to airlines that you care about the impact air travel has on the planet.